MEME-KING16/KDL/about.md

-# Keanan Demon List
+# The Keanan Demon List!
-a silly mod
+Where skill is earned, not given.
+# Info:
+This is the K.D.L.!
+A **Demon List for Superbuffed Levels**

-# Credits
+# Credits:
-- [therealkeanan00](user:30576486) - the existatnce of the list
+- [TheRealKeanan00](user:30576486) - the existence of the list!

-# Stuff
+# Stuff:
-Join the discord if you want to beta test or have any suggestions! link to the big K's dc https://discord.gg/fpKkEb7SD5
+Link to the big K's Discord: https://discord.gg/fpKkEb7SD5 Link to my (human) discord server: https://discord.gg/jN4ku3ZXdK (bug report, beta test and suggestions)